 Are these pieces of information signs of insufficient national self-esteem in Central European countries?
 Or does it indicate that Central Europeans have elevated tolerance towards surrounding countries built upon lower level of nationalism and modest national self-concept?

-Stereotypes: Inaccurate yet still consistent?
+Stereotypes in Central Europe: Inaccurate yet still consistent?

 Hřebíčková and Graf’s conclusion is telling: ‘‘Stereotypical beliefs exaggerate the differences between typical representatives of Central European countries, while their inhabitants are actually similar in most of the examined characteristics’’.